DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 ## Monte Carlo Simulation

 In probability and statistics, problems often arise that can be easily stated in terms of the outcomes of well-defined data-generating mechanisms but for which a closed-form solution is hard to come by.
-To take an arbitrary example, we might want to investigate the distribution of the ratio of the max and min of a sample of size $n$ from a standard Guassian, that is,
+To take an arbitrary example of some complexity, we might want to investigate the distribution of the ratio of the max and min of a sample of size $n$ from a standard Guassian, that is,

 $$
 \text{If} \hspace{15pt} \boldsymbol{X}_{n} \sim N(\boldsymbol{0}_{n},\boldsymbol{I}_{n\times n})